Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

-# KeeperDrive Commands
+# Nested Share Folder Commands

 ## Commands

-KeeperDrive commands manage folders, records, sharing, and permissions using the Keeper v3 API.
+Nested Share Folder commands manage folders, records, sharing, and permissions using the Keeper v3 API.
 All commands are prefixed with `nsf-` and require authentication and a synced vault.

 To get help on a particular command, run: